 - Kitch iti kipi maintains a constant 45 degrees Fahrenheit!
 Burrr!
 It's super icy water!

 - Concessions and souvenirs are available at a park store located near the parking lot.
 It is open seasonally.

 - There is a picnic area near the parking lot.

 Manistique is 1 hour and 40 minutes from Mackinaw City and Mackinac Island, so be sure to start your trip there and then head north through 95 miles of breathtaking scenery.

 ALSO: Grab our popular "Ultimate Upper Peninsula Road Trip" for more ideas, photos and inspiration for your Upper Peninsula vacation!

-Hop aboard the raft that will take you across the bubbling emerald green springs of lake Kitch it kipi in the Palm Book State Park.
+Hop aboard the self-guided (accessible) observation raft that will take you across the bubbling emerald green springs of Lake Kitch it kipi in the Palm Book State Park.
 I love the middle viewing area as the water is so crystal clear!
 It offers a great view of the fish and the magical bubbling springs.

 Where is Kitchiti Kipi Located?